Selenium in intensive care

 Download PDF: Selenium and burns

-Selenium for cardiac surgery
+Selenium and cardiac surgery

 Second in a new 5-part series: biosyn’s new 40-page folder “Selenium for cardiac surgery” compiles data from 46 publications on the benefits and cardio-protective effects of perioperative selenium supplementation in cardiac surgery.
 Biochemical and pharmacological evidence is provided that explains the functional role of selenium in the cardiovascular system.

-Download PDF: Selenium for cardiac surgery
+Download PDF: Selenium and cardiac surgery

 Selenium after resuscitation